 The NEET exam centres cover all the cities in India, where the examination will be conducted.
-The application form for NEET 2021 shall be released soon to be downloaded and submitted.
+The application form for NEET 2021 was released on 13th July 2021, the first set to be filled and submitted by 6th August 2021.

 The NTA has allotted nearly 2546 exam centres across 155 cities for NEET aspirants across the country.
 Over the years, there have been several additions to the list of centres that offer students to take up exams.
 Recently there was an update that the Union Territory of Ladakh has been appointed as a new exam centre for NEET exams, thereby serving as an encouragement for students to take up medicine as a career.
 The latest was addition of Kuwait and Dubai as an exam city for NEET 2021.
 NEET 2021 was conducted across 202 different cities.

 NEET Exam Centres – List Of Exam Centres

 Candidates of NEET exams who wish to take up the exam can refer to the list of exam centres as given below and select four exam centres as per their preference and order of priority.
 Make note of this list, as it will be helpful while filling out the NEET Application form.

 The table below depicts the List Of Examination Centres for NEET Exams Union Territory/State Wise, take a look.